parthkourwar/PersonalFinanceTracker-Java/README.md

-# 💸 Expense Tracker - Java Console Application
+# 💸 Personal Finance Tracker - Java Console Application

 A **console-based Expense Tracker** built in Java using **JDBC** and **MySQL**.
 It helps you manage your **daily financial transactions**, track **credits/debits**, and calculate **balances** within date ranges.